 The strong housing market is showing would-be home buyers that there can be a cost to delaying the decision to buy a home.

-The S&P CoreLogic Case-Shiller U.S. National Home Price Index shows that home prices have risen for each of the past six calendar years, and they are on pace to rise again in 2018.
+The S&P CoreLogic Case-Shiller U.S. National Home Price Index shows that home prices have risen nearly steadily for more than that last 10 years, accelerating strongly since the pandemic with a rise of more than 50% between January 2020 and April 2024, and they are on pace to rise further yet.
 Rising prices create a financial incentive for singles not to wait for marriage, children or other traditional triggers to buy a home, because home prices have only been getting more expensive with each passing year.

 7. Job stability opens the door for single home buyers

-A stronger job market helps single people earn enough to afford a home, and also can provide the job stability necessary to convince a younger adult to commit to a location.
+However, a stronger job market helps more single people earn enough to afford a home, and also can provide the job stability necessary to convince a younger adult to commit to a location.

 8. Buying a home while single does not have to mean flying solo